RAM and ROM

-In a computer, the internal memories are termed as RAM and ROM.
-The full form of RAM is Random Access Memory while the full form of ROM is Read Only Memory.
-This article aims to throw light on the differences pertaining to RAM vs ROM in tabular form.
-You will also get to know about the types of memory in computers, types of RAM and types of ROM.
+In a computer, the internal memories are RAM and ROM.
+The full form of RAM is Random Access Memory, while the full form of ROM is Read-Only Memory.
+This article aims to throw light on the differences of RAM vs. ROM in tabular form.
+You will also get to know about the types of memory in computers, types of RAM, and types of ROM.
 What follows will enable better usage and understanding of these vital computer parts.
 Read on for more!

 |It comprises of high-speed memory.||ROM is slower than the RAM to a large extent.|

 |The CPU is capable of accessing the data stored on it.||The CPU is incapable of accessing the data stored on the ROM.
 The data has to be transferred to the RAM before the ROM can access it.|

 |Large-sized with higher memory storage capacity.||Smaller in size than the RAM and has lesser memory retention and storage capacity.|

 |Usage of RAM: Primary memory comprises DRAM DIMM modules and CPU Cache (SRAM).||The usage of ROM: In firmware such as BIOS and UEFI.
 Microcontrollers, RFID tags, medical devices, as well as in devices wherein permanent memory solutions are necessary.|

 |RAM is a read-write memory||ROM is a read-only memory|

 |RAM stores the temporary data that is being processed by the CPU currently.||ROM stores instructions needed during the bootstrapping process.|

 |Ranges from 64 MB to 4 GB.||ROM is comparatively smaller in memory size.|